translate/pootle/docs/server/commands.rst

 .. versionchanged:: 2.7

-Save all translations currently in the database to the file system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.
+Save all translations currently in the database to the file system, thereby bringing the files under the :setting:`POOTLE_TRANSLATION_DIRECTORY` directory in sync with the Pootle database.

 .. note:: Disabled projects are skipped.